-Protect Orange County anticipates many phases in our legal strategy and efforts as we attempt to stop and litigate each permit at each level of government; and attempt to engage in various actions to educate the public on the dangers presented by this project.
-Our fund was established to support that overall legal strategy which includes litigation fees, court fees, and the hiring of experts, commissioning reports and analysis along with miscellaneous expenses.
+Protect Orange County anticipates many phases in our legal and political strategy as we attempt to stop and litigate each permit at each level of government; and attempt to engage in various actions to educate the public on the dangers presented by this project.
+Our fund was established to support that overall legal and political strategy which includes litigation fees, court fees, the hiring of experts, commissioning reports and analysis, as well as outreach too the public along with miscellaneous expenses.
 Below is our letter from our attorney explaining the rationale for our current lawsuit.

 LETTER FROM ATTORNEY MICHAEL SUSSMAN